kiwiandroiddev/starcraft-2-build-player/README.md

 ### Development

 Contributions are more than welcome.
-If you're a developer looking to ways to contribute, as a first stop you could check out the issues page for open bugs.
+If you're a developer looking for ways to contribute, as a first stop you could check out the issues page for open bugs.

-If you have an idea for a new feature you'd like to work on, please open an Issue for it just in case it's something I've already started on.
+If you have an idea for a new feature you'd like to work on, please open an issue for it just in case it's something I've already started on.

 ### Translations

 You can contribute translations to the crowd-sourced translations project here: http://www.getlocalization.com/sc2buildplayer/

-Consider opening an Issue if you have fully translated a language and would like to get it into the next release.
+Consider opening an issue if you have fully translated a language and would like to get it into the next release.

 Download
 --------